 Jessica is the co-founder of Project Mine the Gap

 Lifelong Learning Program (LLP)

 At Georgetown McDonough School of Business, leaders never graduate.
 When Executive Education alumni graduate, they leave with an open invitation to return to the classrooms to refresh their knowledge and reconnect with classmates and faculty.

 How it works

 In the fall and spring of each academic year, we offer our alumni the opportunity to audit EMBA elective courses on a space-available basis.
-Once an alum has enrolled, there is a $100 participation fee to secure your seat and course materials.
+Once a graduate has enrolled, there is a $100 participation fee to secure your seat and course materials.
 At the end of the course, alumni receive certificates of course completion.
 Examples of courses offered in the past include: